standard-for-public-code/standard-for-public-code/docs/review-template.md

 -----|-----|-----
 The [codebase](../glossary.md#codebase) MUST use a coding or writing style guide, either the codebase community's own or an existing one referred to in the codebase. |  |
 Contributions SHOULD pass automated tests on style. |  |
-The style guide SHOULD include expectations on inline comments and documentation for non-trivial sections. |  |
+The style guide SHOULD include expectations for inline comments and documentation for non-trivial sections. |  |
-Including expectations on [understandable English](https://standard.publiccode.net/criteria/understandable-english-first.html) in the style guide is OPTIONAL. |  |
+Including expectations for [understandable English](https://standard.publiccode.net/criteria/understandable-english-first.html) in the style guide is OPTIONAL. |  |

 ## [Document codebase maturity](https://standard.publiccode.net/criteria/document-maturity.html)